schmutzlucas/ARC-ScopusDataMining/README.md

 ```node
 npm install
 ```
-And this one to start it:
+# Usage
+Use :
 ```node
 npm start
 ```
+to start the program.
+Then type the name of the file you want to use.

 The data that will be converted should be put in ```data``` folder.
 After you start the program you will be ask to type the file name into the console (with extension).

 The results are stored in ```results```.